 Give Help

-Every adult in the UK should be able to afford the essentials.
+Every person in our community should be able to afford the essentials.

-In the last financial year, our foodbank, thanks to the amazing generosity of donations, provided meals for around 5000 local people in crisis, including children.
-Which is around 65, 000 kgs of food
+In the last financial year, thanks to the amazing generosity of our supporters, we provided a minimum 3 days of meals for around 4100 local people facing hardship, of which over 1400 were children.
+Thats around 48 tonnes of food

-We know this is just the tip of the iceberg as our research finds that one in seven people face hunger across the UK due to a lack of money.
+We know this is just the tip of the iceberg as our research finds that one in five people face hunger across the UK due to a lack of money.

 Our social security system should support anyone in need of help, but right now it’s not providing enough income to cover the cost of life’s essentials, with most people at food banks in receipt of Universal Credit.